How would you describe your art practice?

-My paintings are large with a particular focus of peering into the centre of a flower and seeing all it’s beautiful details.
+My paintings are large with a particular focus of peering into the centre of a flower and seeing all its beautiful details.
 All my work is connected to nature in one way or the other.
-The light plays a very important part in giving the subject a strong character and it’s very own powerful personality.
+Light plays a very important part in giving the subject a strong character and its very own powerful personality.
 I like to see the personality of a flower develop, almost like a bee’s view, and see how the petals twist and turn to create such loveliness.

 How long have you been practicing as an artist?